 Q. What type of payments can I make?

-A. We will send an invoice by email at the time of delivery.
-The online invoice can be paid with all major credit cards.
-We also accept checks and cash.
-Please make checks payable to “Matt Hopkins”.
+A. We will send an invoice by email prior to delivery.
+The online invoice can be paid with all major credit cards or ACH draft using an account number and routing number.
+We also accept payment by check however this will delay delivery due to mailing time.
+Please make checks payable to “Matt Hopkins Photography”.

 Q. Why do you have a minimum purchase?

 A. We often require a small number of images be purchased by the client as part of our contract.
 We do this to cover our time in taking the photos and applying basic post production.
 When we deliver the final product, the client will make the final selection of images they purchase from us.
 The minimum number of images will vary based upon the project.

 A. We value our clients’ business and volume discounts are a way for us to thank our clients for purchasing a larger number of photos from us.
 This discount can range from 5% to 20% off the per image price.
 Similarly, we offer discounted Half Day (4 hours) or Full Day (8 hours) rates when booked on an hourly basis.
 Volume discounts are not applied to Custom Post Production work or Production Costs.

 Q. What are Production Costs?

 A. These are costs associated with the creation of an image for a client.
 As an example, if a home needs to be staged a certain way for the photo shoot, the cost of that staging would be a Production Cost.
 Similarly, costs of additional staff, equipment or any other specialized cost for the creation of the image would fall under Production Costs.
 These costs are billed directly to the client.

 Q. How does your licensing work?